AlexAkmaev/Cpp-Intel-ilab/README.md

 Modified task #68 from the ProjectEuler.net.
 Searching for all possible combinations of triples of numbers such that the sum of the numbers in triples is the same, and from these triples a grid of numbers with an inner and outer n-gon ring is formed.
 3. ParaCL compiler.
 The compiler for the language ParaCL.
 For a more detailed description, see the project folder.
+4. Search tree.
+Recursive implementation of the search tree with basic methods.
+For more information, see README in the folder.